Let's Play the Glad Game

 But often a negative attitude is simply a habit.
 Like Eeyore, A. A. Milne's character in Winnie-the-Pooh, we could regularly see the bad in every person and situation.
 We could live in expectation that things will never go well, that people will never behave well, and that we will always be mistreated or have a bad day.

-I grew up with someone who believed that "if something can go wrong, it definitely will."
+I grew up with one parent who believed that "if something can go wrong, it definitely will."
 And I've found that it's really easy to surround myself with bad news (and to let it play over and over and over).
 It's really easy to complain, and to let all of my conversations with others consist of complaints.
 It's really easy to give in to self-pity.
 It takes effort to not only play the Glad Game, but to take action to solve a problem instead of simply complaining about it.

 Is my life improved by my complaints?
 Is the world?
 No.